BruceHubbard/JQuery-Toggler/readme.md

 		]
 	});

+Options
+---
+This example shows every option you can set.
+Please don't use this as an example, only set those options that you need.

+	$('.example').toggler({
+		//css class to add to the element no matter what the state is
+		class: "button",

+		//To customize
+		positiveState: { text: "Enabled", value: true, class="enabled" },

+		//customized states.
+If this is set it will ignore TODO
+		//button will default to the first state in the array
+		states: [
+			{ text: "State1", value: "val1", class="s1" }, 	//text - if provided the button's text will be replaced with this
+			{ text: "State2", value: "val2", class="s2" }  	//value - if provided the underlying input's value will be set to this
+															//class - css class to add to the button when in this state ]
+	});

 Defaults
 ---
-Calling with options set is the same as calling it with these parameters:
+Calling with no options set is the same as calling it with these parameters:

 	$('.example').toggler({
 		class: "button",